 U P D A T E:

 The Plymouth Rubber Site - the former mill site of Paul Revere is actively being marketed as an industrially zoned property for sale.
 The six lot industrial subdivision is being shown frequently.
 Potential buyers should learn more about the historic and archaeologically significant resources located on the property.
 Also, the site was used extensively as an industrial complex and potential buyers should learn more about possible chemical and toxic waste that was used on the site.
+It is thought that the cleanup of this site could cost millions of dollars.

 From this humble home built for "an honest miller" Paul Revere began an empire that literally built America.